microsoft/ODBC-Specification/ODBC 4.0.md

 If the driver encounters a dynamic (unschematized) column that does not match any existing IRD records, the driver

 1. Creates a new IRD record for the column; this becomes a new, unbound column in the result.
 The application must bind the column, or set the `str_len_or_indicator_ptr` to `SQL_DATA_AT_FETCH`, in order to retrieve the value in subsequent calls to SQLFetch.
-Once added to the IRD, dynamic columns are treated similarly as a [variable typed column](#37-vairable-typed-columns); the driver returns SQL_METADATA_CHANGED, according to [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR), if the type and length information changes on subsequent rows.
-Alternatively, the driver may create additional IRD records with the same name for dynamic (unschematized) columns of different types.
+Once added to the IRD, dynamic columns become "known columns".
+If the type and length information changes on subsequent rows, the driver may return SQL_METADATA_CHANGED based on the [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR).
+Alternatively, the driver may create additional IRD records with the same name for dynamic columns of different types.
 Once added, the descriptor fields are a permanent part of the descriptor until it is freed.

 2. Returns `SQL_DATA_AVAILABLE` from SQLFetch, SQLFetchScroll, or SQLCloseCursor on a nested statement handle

     1. Application calls [SQLNextColumn](#61-sqlnextcolumn) to retrieve the ordinal of the descriptor record that describes the column.

-    2. Application optionally calls SQLBindCol (or equivalent) for the column, or retrieves the data directly using SQLGetData or SQLGetNestedHandle, as appropriate.
+    2. Application optionally calls SQLBindCol (or equivalent) for the column, or retrieves the data directly using SQLGetData or a nested handle, as appropriate.
 If array binding is used, then offsets are calculated from the first row and the driver sets the `str_len_or_indicator_ptr` of unused bound columns to `SQL_DATA_UNAVAILABLE` when the entire fetch operation for the array of rows completes.

     3. Application calls SQLNextColumn to continue fetching the current row.
 If SQLGetData has not been called for the column then any binding is applied, otherwise the column is skipped and processing continues for any remaining columns in the row.